St Giles', Hampton Gay - our history

 In 1842 the antiquarian J H Parker condemned the Georgian architecture of St Giles’ Church as ‘a very bad specimen of the meeting-house style’ (Parker, Church Guide, 1956).
 In 1859-60 the curate, The Rev’d F C Hingeston, altered the church to his own designs, replacing the round-headed Georgian windows with ones in an Early English Gothic style and by having the south doorway re-cut in a Norman revival fashion (this door no longer exists).

-The remaining Georgian features are the gallery, the coved and panelled ceiling, the stone ball finial on the roof, and the weather vane.
+The remaining Georgian features are the gallery, the coved and panelled ceiling, the stone ball finial on the roof, and the weathervane.

 St Giles’ is an unusual church in several ways.
 The village of Hampton Gay has all but disappeared, leaving only the church, the ruins of the Elizabethan manor house, and a few houses.
 The church sits surrounded by fields between the manor house and the railway.
 It has a minstrels’ gallery but no water or electricity.
 This gives the building a wonderfully atmospheric feel for its winter candlelit services.

 We are currently undertaking a programme of restoration and repair.
+St Giles’ is a Grade 2* listed building.